Writing/Multimedia Walking Exercise

 Challenge:

 Move about, however and to whatever extent you do.
 While moving, endeavour to be present to the environment around you.
 Moving helps the brain think.
+Picture your blood flowing like a river through your veins.
+Move to help it flow.

-See yourself as inside the scene of the things your eyes are seeing, you are an intimate part of the space you inhabit.
+Remember, you are an intimate part of the space you inhabit.

 Notice “the difference that the difference makes,” as Gregory Bateson said.
 By changing your tool, you are changing your perspective.
 Pick up a pen, your phone, a camera, a brush, a guitar, a set of binoculars.